 - Twelve mice were castrated, and two died when they were not given the prescribed three-day regimen of pain medication.

 Federal reports show that BCM’s experimenters have conducted horrendous procedures that had not been approved, in violation of federal regulations, so often that it seems “going rogue” is standard practice at the school.
 These are some examples:

 - Experimenters amputated the ends of mice’s tails, killed mice by breaking their necks, and amputated mice’s toes without pain medication—all in breach of rules.

 - Five pairs of mice who were stitched together in an experiment were subjected to risky and complicated separation surgery without appropriate oversight.

 - Substances other than those approved for a procedure were injected into 342 mice or administered through gavage tubes thrust down their throats.

-- Blood was drawn from an artery behind a mouse’s eye, and then her eye was removed—all without anesthesia—in unapproved procedures.
-The mouse died.
+- Blood was drawn from an artery behind a mouse’s eye, and then her eye was removed—all without anesthetics—in unapproved procedures.
+She died.

 BCM’s staff can’t even be trusted to give animals food and water.
-Federal records show one mouse died after he was left without food or water following skull surgery.
+Federal records show that one mouse died after he was left without food and water following skull surgery.
 Other examples of BCM’s incompetence include the following: